 With OOIBase32, you can even perform time acquisition experiments for kinetics applications.
 As part of the time acquisition function, you can monitor and report up to six single wavelengths and up to two mathematical combinations of these wavelengths.
-In addition, you can perform reference monitoring with just a one-channel system.
+In addition, you can perform reference monitoring with either a two-channel spectrometer system or even a one-channel system.

 OOIBase32 gives you complete control of setting the parameters for all system functions such as acquiring data, designing the graph display, using spectra overlays, and configuring the cursor.
 You can also save and then retrieve all of these system parameters for future experiments.
-OOIBase32 has the benefit of giving you triggering options for external events such as the firing of a laser or the pulsing of a light source.
+OOIBase32 has the benefit of giving you various software-controlled triggering options for external events such as the firing of a laser or the pulsing of a light source.